 The combined development has reportedly been given a value of more than AED 275 million with the campuses built across a 10-acre site.
 Each school will be ground plus 3 floors with facilities spreading across 89,000 square metres of space.

-We understand there is pretty much an equal split between the two schools.
+There is pretty much an equal split between the two schools.

 Brighton and Dwight are operationally independent but share some facilities, including a 600 seat auditorium and 400 m running track.
 In addition both schools benefit from a Centre of Excellence for Arabic Language, Culture and the Arts.
-There is no real clarity on what that is exactly, but it shares some of the plot with the two schools.

-We're not sure, but we doubt it has anything to do with facilities.
 IB schools in general are more expensive operationally than GCSE and A Level based schools as they require smaller class sizes and more individual attention.

 Given the prestigious nature of both schools, the fact some facilities are being shared, the cost of the build, and the eventual price point - AED 105,000 for the final year at Brighton and AED 130,000 for the final grade at Dwight (where they start at AED 114,000 in pre-KG) we would expect facilities to overwhelm, not underwhelm.
 These are serious fees, pitching the school at the highest tier in the Dubai school sector.